Last updated: 12 August 2019

 “I shouldn’t buy now, what if it goes lower”

-Pro tip: We’re in the middle of a bear market which means you get to buy coins and tokens at a huge discount.
+Pro tip: We’ve just ended the bear market a few months ago.
 This is the right time to buy, not when mainstream news start reporting that Bitcoin and the other Alts* are making huge gains.

 6) The most heart stopping moment is when your funds are in the transfer process